Melanie Turk, PhD, RNAssociate Professor

 BSN, Nursing, Duquesne University, 1995

 Dr. Melanie Turk joined the School of Nursing as an Assistant Professor in August 2009.
-Her research interests include health promotion, weight loss, and weight loss maintenance with a focus on minority populations.
+Her research interests include health promotion, weight loss, and weight loss maintenance with a focus on vulnerable populations.
 Dr. Turk received her BSN from Duquesne University and her MSN and PhD from the University of Pittsburgh.

-Dr. Turk has been a nurse for 17 years and has practice experience in neurosurgery, trauma, and urology.
-Before coming to Duquesne, Dr. Turk taught at other two universities in the Pittsburgh area, and she currently teaches in the BSN, MSN, DNP, and PhD programs.
-Each year under her guidance, selected undergraduate nursing students participate in the university-wide Undergraduate Research and Scholarship Symposium.
-In her work with doctoral students, Dr. Turk accompanies DNP and PhD students to Italy as part of a study abroad immersion experience to develop an understanding of transcultural care from a global health perspective.
+Dr. Turk has been a nurse for 21 years and has clinical experience in neurosurgery, trauma, and urology.
+Dr. Turk currently teaches in the MSN and PhD programs.
+In her work with doctoral students, Dr. Turk has accompanied DNP and PhD students on study abroad experiences in Rome, Italy and Dublin, Ireland.